qub Protocol Specification

 14. Validate upload eligibility via the qub upload service (bot-detection, entitlement, rate limits).

-16. Receive arweave_tx_id and delivery URL from the service.
+16. Receive arweave_tx_id from the service.
+Construct delivery URL as

 8. Unlock Protocol